Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/10/ndepend-for-beginners.md

     - Programming
 tags:
     - .net
-    - 'csharp'
+    - C-Sharp
-    - 'code analysis'
+    - 'Code Analysis'
-    - ndepend
+    - NDepend
 ---

 NDepend is a code-quality tool that integrates with Visual Studio (2008 and 2010… and probably older versions too if you happen work in a museum).